 Remote and Aboriginal and Torres Strait Islander Aged Care Service Development Assistance Panel (SDAP)

-SDAP provides free professional support to aged care service providers who are located in remote areas or who provide care to Aboriginal and Torres Strait Islander peoples.
-It aims to help providers in 4 main areas — service delivery, sector support, financial management and project management.
+SDAP provides free professional support to aged care service providers located in remote areas or who provide care to Aboriginal and Torres Strait Islander peoples.
+It aims to help providers in 3 main areas – provider capacity and support, sector development and infrastructure project management.

 If you’re an aged care service provider, you can apply if you meet one or both of the below:

-- You’re located in a remote or very remote area.
+- You’re located in a rural or remote area.

 - You provide services to a significant number of Aboriginal and Torres Strait Islander peoples anywhere in Australia.

-- residential aged care services under the Aged Care Act 1997
+- providers who deliver residential aged care services under the Aged Care Act 1997

 - home care through the Home Care Packages Program